patchamama/Bookstore-loans/README.md

 <details>
 <summary><strong>Sign In page</strong></summary>

-This page allows registered users to log in to use the site's functions: add or delete comments, request book loans.
+This page allows registered users to log in to use the site's functions: add or delete comments and request book loans.

 - Desktop: